 The Academy has developed a Research Philosophy and Structure for the organization that reflects its emphasis on evidence-based practice.

-The Academy of Nutrition and Dietetics has two main tools for encouraging member participation in research projects: the Dietetics Practice Based Research Network and Health Informatics Infrastructure.
+The Academy of Nutrition and Dietetics has two main tools for encouraging member participation in research projects: the Nutrition Research Network and Health Informatics Infrastructure.